 “For it is time for judgment to begin at the house of God; and if it begins with us, what will be the outcome for those who do not obey the gospel of God?”

 The Church obeys the Gospel.
-Those who have obey this Gospel are in Christ’s Church, but those who have not obeyed the Gospel are not in the Church.
+Those, who have obey this Gospel, are in Christ’s Church, but those who have not obeyed the Gospel are not in the Church.
 There is no difference between the Church and the saved for these are the same (Acts 2:41, 47).
-Christians are stand and are saved by the Gospel, which is the death, the burial, and the resurrection (1 Cor.
+Christians stand and are saved by the Gospel, which is the death, the burial, and the resurrection (1 Cor.
 15:1-4).
 Christians obey the Gospel by dying to sin, being buried in baptism, and being resurrected in the newness of life (Rom.
 6:3-7, Col. 2:12-13).
 One cannot be resurrected with Christ without dying with Him being buried by baptism into His death.
-Anyone, who claims to have been saved before being raised with Christ from being buried by baptism into His death, has not been saved yet.
-My brethren in the Church of Christ teach that those who have not been baptized in Jesus’ name are not in the Church and these are not of the saved, but the Bible teaches that baptism is essential and necessary to salvation when the Lord adds one to the Church (Matt.
+Anyone, who claims to have been saved before being raised with Christ and before being buried by baptism into His death, has not been saved yet.
+My brethren in the Church of Christ teach that those who have not been baptized in Jesus’ name are not in the Church and these are saved yet.
+The Bible teaches that baptism is essential and necessary to salvation by which the Lord adds one to the Church (Matt.
 28:18-20, Mark 16:16; Acts 2:38, 41, 47; 22:16; 1 Peter 3:21).
 This is the Church that we read about in the words of Christ and His Apostles and prophets in the New Testament.

 Now, are those of the Church of Christ the only ones going to Heaven?
 Yes!
 The Church is saved and not any denominated body of believers, but the one and only Church of Jesus Christ.
-It is the Church that Christ established and bought with His own blood (Acts 20:28).
-It is the Church that is cleansed of their sins by the blood of Christ (Eph.
+This is the Church that Christ established and bought with His own blood (Acts 20:28).
+This is the Church that is cleansed of their sins by the blood of Christ (Eph.
 1:7; 1 John 1:7; Matt.
 26:28; Rom.
 3:25, 5:9; Col 1:20; Heb.
 9:12, 14, 13:12, 20; 1 Pet.
 1:19; Rev. 1:5).
 Ephesians 4:5 says that there is only one body, which Ephesians 1:22-23 says that this is the Church.
 Because of this Scriptural teaching that those of the Church of Jesus Christ are the only ones saved and going to Heaven, then when a member of the Church of Christ preaches this truth, then some have seen the opportunity to attack the churches of Christ and claim that they are an exclusive sectarian denomination and a borderline cult.
 Why?
-Because we refuse to bear a denominational name or form such an man-made organization.
-We bear the name of Christ as Christians in the Church of Christ, so that there are no dividing walls of denominations in the Church.
+Because we refuse to bear a denominational name or form a man-made organization.
+These Christians bear the name of Christ in being “Christian”, and therefore Christians are the Church of Christ.
+By the name “Christians”, there are no dividing walls of denominational titles in the Church.

 Therefore, the churches of Christ do oppose denominations, which to denominate means to divide into divisions into named groups.
 This is condemned in Scripture and those who practice such will not inherit the kingdom of Heaven (Gal.
 5:20, 1 Cor.
 1:10).
 My brethren in the churches of Christ seek not to be a denomination and do not claim to be a denomination, but only members of the Church of Christ.
-We refuse to be divided by denominationalism and names.
-Therefore, we carry the titles “Church of Christ”, “churches of Christ”, “Church of Jesus Christ”, “Christians”, “disciples of Christ”, and so on with Scriptural names for the Church and members thereof.
-I only know of our signs having the name “Church of Christ” and I do not know any of the churches of Jesus Christ who do not have that sign on their buildings though there may and should exist.
-We do not set ourselves apart from any other Scriptural congregation based on what Scriptural name that they have on their building sign.
+These Christians refuse to be divided by denominationalism and divisive names.
+Therefore, we carry the name of God and Christ such as “Church of Christ”, “churches of Christ”, “Church of Jesus Christ”, “Christians”, “disciples of Christ”, and so on with Scriptural names for the Church and members thereof.
+This Christian only knows of our congregations having the sign and name “Church of Christ”.
+There may be churches of Jesus Christ, who do not have that exact sign on their buildings.
+These Christians do not set ourselves apart from any other scriptural congregation based on what scriptural name that they have on their building sign.